sobri909/MGBoxKit/README.markdown

 ### [box layoutWithSpeed:completion:]

-Same as above, but with boxes animated between previous and new computed positions, fading new boxes in, and fading gone boxes out.
+Same as above, but with boxes animated between previous and new computed positions, fading new boxes in, and fading removed boxes out.

 ### box.asyncLayout and box.asyncLayoutOnce

-`asyncLayout` blocks are performed on every call to `layout` or `layoutWithSpeed:completion`.
+`asyncLayout` blocks are performed on every call to `layout` or `layoutWithSpeed:completion:`.

 ```objc
 box.asyncLayout = ^{